josiah14/articles/scala-types-0.md

      | }
 There was a communication error that occurred with Redis
 ```

-You might notice from the above REPL printout that the creation of the RedisClient object doesn't actually check that it can establish a connection to Redis, but let's assume that it could, and would through an exception if it couldn't connect.
-You can see that we have to violate one of the principals of Scala, immutability, in order to create our Redis client.
+The underlying issue is that when we create a new Redis client, it might try to connect, but if there is no Redis server available at the provided host and port, it will throw a RuntimeException.
+You can see that we have to violate one of the principals of Scala, immutability, in order to create our Redis client in a way that accounts for the possibility of `Exception`s.
 This situation will occur most often when using Java libraries from Scala that could throw exceptions when instantiating the class (such as when creating an instance of a class that serves as a server client - if it cannot connect to the server, it will likely throw an exception).

 Let's implement this the Scala way, using `Try`.